 ACT Labor will support local sports teams by improving facilities and playing fields across Tuggeranong.
 We'll install a new portable grandstand for the Gordon Playing Fields for a better spectator experience, alongside work underway to improve lighting.
 We'll upgrade change rooms at Calwell, Chisholm and Wanniassa playing fields to be more female friendly.
+ACT Labor will further upgrade the pavilion at Wanniassa District Playing Fields (Wanniassa 2) with improved safety lighting, heating and general amenity and provide additional change room capacity.

 Caroline Chisholm Senior School and Gowrie cricket nets will get an upgrade and we'll work with the Pine Tennis Club in Chisholm on their expansion plans.